programble/configru/README.md

 ## Usage

-Install the gem or add it to your `Gemfile`.
+Install the gem or add it to your `Gemfile`:

 ```ruby
 gem 'configru', '~> 3.3.0'
 ```

-Next, require it and load a configuration.
+Next, require it and load a configuration:

 ```ruby
 require 'configru'